Powerlearnproject/se-assignment-day-2-git-and-github-Marundura1/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

-Repository: A repository (or repo) is a storage location for your project files, including all the versions of those files.
+Repository: A repository (or repo) is a storage location for your project files, including all the versions of those files
 Commit: A commit is a snapshot of your files at a particular point in time.
 Each commit has a unique identifier (usually a hash) and includes a message describing the changes made.

 Branching: Branches allow you to diverge from the main line of development (often called the "main" or "master" branch) to work on features, fixes, or experiments in isolation.
-Once the work is complete, branches can be merged back into the main branch.
+Once the work is complete, branches can be merged back into the main branch

 Merging: Merging is the process of integrating changes from different branches.